Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Utah State's games this season have gone over 71 points three of eight times.

-- New Mexico State's games have gone over 71 points in three of eight chances this season.
+- New Mexico State has combined with its opponents to score more than 71 points in three of eight games this season.

-- The two teams combine to score 55.8 points per game, 15.2 less than the total in this contest.
+- Saturday's over/under is 15.2 points higher than the combined 55.8 PPG average of the two teams.

-- These two squads combine to surrender 67.5 points per game, 3.5 fewer than this contest's over/under.
+- These two squads combine to allow 67.5 points per game, 3.5 fewer than this contest's over/under.

-- Utah State Aggies games have an average total of 62.1 points this season, 8.9 fewer than Saturday's over/under.
+- The average total in Utah State Aggies games this season is 62.1, 8.9 points fewer than Saturday's total of 71 .

-- The 71 total in this game is 13.7 points above the 57.3 average total in New Mexico State Aggies games this season.

 Utah State Stats and Trends

-- Utah State's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Utah State's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

-- The Utah State Aggies score 31.4 points per game, 7.1 fewer than the New Mexico State Aggies allow per outing (38.5).
+- This year, the Utah State Aggies rack up 7.1 fewer points per game (31.4) than the New Mexico State Aggies allow (38.5).

-- Utah State is 3-0 against the spread and 3-0 overall this season when the team notches more than 38.5 points.
+- Utah State is 3-0 against the spread and 3-0 overall this season when the team puts up more than 38.5 points.

-- When Utah State totals more than 463.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- Utah State is 3-0 against the spread and 3-0 overall when the team amasses over 463.8 yards.

 - The Utah State Aggies have 13 giveaways this season, while the New Mexico State Aggies have 14 takeaways .